-Can I get a flu vaccination at Children’s?
+Can I get the flu vaccine at Seattle Children’s?

-Patients staying in the hospital will get a flu vaccination during their stay if they are eligible.
+Patients staying in the hospital will get the flu vaccine during their stay if they are eligible.
 Ask your nurse if you have questions.

-Patients with a clinic appointment may be able to get their vaccination during their clinic visit.
-Ask your Children’s provider.
-There may be a cost (see below).
-If you cannot get one in the clinic, you can come to the Flu Vaccine Room (see below) at the main campus in Seattle.
+Patients with a clinic appointment may be able to get their vaccine during their clinic visit.
+Ask your Seattle Children’s provider.
+There may be a cost.

-Patients unable to get a flu vaccination in the clinic and family members who live with patients can go to the Flu Vaccine Room (see below) at the main hospital campus in Seattle.
-There may be a cost (see below).
+Patients unable to get a flu vaccination in the clinic and family members who live with patients can go to the Family Flu Vaccine Room at the main hospital campus in Seattle.
+There may be a cost.

-You can also talk with your family’s primary care provider about how to get a flu vaccination.
+You can also talk with your family’s primary care provider about how to get the flu vaccine.